Officers & Directors

 Vincent Della Volpe Director

 Mr. Della Volpe has a long and distinguished career.
-He has served as a professional money manager for 38 years including senior portfolio manager of pension funds for Honeywell Corporation and senior vice president of the YMCA Retirement Fund in New York with responsibilities for several billion dollars in assets.
+He has served as a professional money manager for over 35 years including senior portfolio manager of pension funds for Honeywell Corporation and senior vice president of the YMCA Retirement Fund in New York with responsibilities for several billion dollars in assets.
 In his experience, Mr. Della Volpe has particularly focused on the management of energy and utility equities portfolios.
 His expertise includes management of significant venture capital investments.
 Mr. Della Volpe holds a Bachelor of Arts in Accounting and an MBA in Finance, both from Seton Hall University, South Orange, NJ.

 David Kong Lead Independent Director

 Mr. Kong is a Chartered Professional Accountant (CPA, CA).
-He most recently served as a partner of Ernst & Young LLP from 2005 to 2010.
-He earlier served as a partner of Ellis Foster, Chartered Professional Accountants of Vancouver, British Columbia from 1982 to 2004.
-He is a member of the Institute of Corporate Directors (ICD.D).
+He most recently served as a partner of EY (formerly Ernst & Young LLP) from 2005 to 2010.
+He earlier served as a partner of Ellis Foster, Chartered Professional Accountants of Vancouver, British Columbia from 1981 to 2004.
+He is a certified director (ICD.D) of the Institute of Corporate Directors.
 He is a director of several mining companies.

 Gloria Ballesta Director

-Ms. Ballesta is the Chief Executive Officer of Content Mode SAS, based in Bogota, Columbia, since January 2016, and serves as a director of GoldMining Inc., a public company listed on the TSX since May 2018.
+Ms. Ballesta is the Chief Executive Officer of Content Mode SAS, based in Bogota, Colombia, since January 2016, and serves as a director of GoldMining Inc., a public company listed on the TSX and the NYSE American since August 2010.
 Ms. Ballesta has experience working in North American, European and Latin American business environments and has direct experience working with Canadian listed public companies holding interests in Latin America.
 Ms. Ballesta has experience managing administrative and compliance procedures for spin-offs, take-overs and financings of various public companies.
 Ms. Ballesta holds an LLB (Hons.) from the CEU Cardenal Herrera University in Spain and a Master's degree in Marketing and Business Management from ESIC School of Business in Spain.